t-tonyo-maru/pub_web_spine-web-player-custom/README.md

 Upload 3 Spine export data (.png, .atlas, .json or .skel) and you will see a preview on the web page.
 Click the "Download as HTML" button to download the data as a single html file.
-The html file contains a string of three Spine export data points converted to a Data URL and the css/js of the Spine Web Player.
+The html file contains a string of three Spine export data points converted to a Data URI and the css/js of the Spine Web Player.

 Even if you do not have the Spine editor itself, you can play and check Spine animations with a Web browser as long as you have the downloaded html.
 You can also easily publish your animation by uploading the html to your web server.